It happens all the time,

 You can create new pages as well as edit existing pages.
 This is all documented in the handbook editing manual [ New cleverness to be added in here]

-Editing or creating handbook or logbook HTML files means that the :expoweb: repository will need to be updated [automation of this is a pending task].
+Editing or creating handbook or logbook HTML files automatically updates the :expoweb: repository .

 The username is 'expo', with a cavey:beery password.
 It is written on the notice-board inside the potato hut.
 This password is important - keep it safe.

 The whole site will get hacked by spammers or worse if you are not careful with it.
 Use a secure method for passing it on to others that need to know (i.e not ordinary email), don't publish it anywhere, don't check it in to the data management system by accident.
 A lot of people use it and changing it is a pain for everyone so do take a bit of care.

 This password is all you need to log in to troggle.
 There is also an a systems account 'expoadmin' with a different password which enables the import/export control panel for re-importing all the input data files.